 If still PA after receiving letter from EWO Attendance Service letter to inform of fast track prosecution.
 A plan of action will be put in place to improve attendance which could result in prosecution if there is no significant improvement in attendance.

-100% letter to those who have increased their attendance due to receiving impact/improvement letters
+100% letter to those who have increased their attendance due to receiving impact/improvement letters.

-Attendance monitoring report to be completed identifying PA (90%) children and reasons for absence
+Attendance monitoring report to be completed identifying PA (90%) children and reasons for absence.

-Beginning of a new term meeting with EWO Attendance Service to discuss attendance report and refer any pupils as required
+Beginning of a new term meeting with EWO Attendance Service to discuss attendance report and refer any pupils as required including children who have taken holiday during term time.
+Local Authority are responsible for issuing fines to parents for term time holidays.

-For those children that have achieved 100% each term, certificates to be distributed
+For those children that have achieved 100% each term, certificates to be distributed.

 Managing absence

-Attendance is reviewed by the school attendance officer.
+Attendance is reviewed by the school attendance officer daily.

 Where absence persists and voluntary support is not working or is not being engaged, school will work together with families to explain the consequences clearly and ensure support is also in place to enable families to respond.
 This may include a referral to Early Help for multi-agency support.
-Depending on the circumstances this may include formalising support through a parenting contract or education supervision order.
+Depending on the circumstances this may include formalising support through an attendance contract or education supervision order.

 The school is supported by The Attendance Service at the Local Authority and will seek advice and representation from this service to assist in the monitoring of poor attendees.
 The service will formulate a plan of action with the school to improve pupil attendance and if necessary, can instigate legal proceeding through the issuing of a notice to improve, a penalty notice or the fast-track process.
 Where all other avenues have been exhausted and support is not working or not being engaged with, attendance will be enforced through statutory intervention to protect the pupil’s right to an education.